randomouscrap98/arduboy_toolset/README.md

 </p>

 A set of personal tools derived heavily from https://github.com/MrBlinky/Arduboy-Python-Utilities.
-This is a fan project and not an official too, use at your own risk (see license).
+This is a fan project and not an official tool, use at your own risk (see license).

 The toolset allows you to:
 * Upload and backup sketches + eeprom